dchithinh/mastering-embeded-linux-programming/[QEMU] Build a toolchain for ARM.md

 We use a crosstool-NG script to build a toolchain.

 You will need a working native toolchain and build tools on your host PC.
-To work with crosstool-NG on an Ubuntu host, you will need to install the packages using the following command:
+To work with crosstool-NG on an Ubuntu host, you will need to install the packages using the following command (if you uses docker, skip this):

-`sudo apt install automake bison chrpath flex g++ git gperf gawk libexpat1-dev libncurses5-dev libsdl1.2-dev libtool python2.7-dev texinfo`
+`sudo apt install automake bison chrpath flex g++ git gperf gawk libexpat1-dev libncurses5-dev libsdl1.2-dev libtool python2.7-dev texinfo bc qemu-system-arm qemu cpio u-boot-tools`

 Note: My PC is running ubuntu 20.04